Frequently Asked Questions

 are available through these non-survey methodologies.
 However, on an annual basis, limited demographic and economic characteristic detail tabulated directly from the CPS for

-bulletin Geographic Profile of Employment and Unemployment.
+Employment and Unemployment.

 What is the "Handbook" method?

 The Handbook method is a building-block approach using data from several sources—including the Current Population Survey, the Current Employment Statistics program,

 the Quarterly Census of Employment and Wages, and unemployment insurance systems—to produce labor force estimates at the substate level.
 Estimates for counties and